-The CHFB property, located at 24000 Avila Road, is on 92 acres in the heart of Laguna Niguel.
+The CHFB property, located at 24000 Avila Road, is on approximately 91 acres in the heart of Laguna Niguel.
 Site improvements include a 1 million square foot, seven-story government office building; 4,777 parking spaces; services support and security buildings; recreational and landscaped areas; and non-contiguous utility parcels including a water reservoir building, cooling tower, thermal energy storage tank, and 3,840-cell photovoltaic system.
 Approximately 3,000 government employees currently work at the site, to be relocated prior to December 31, 2024.
-A link to GSA's project website can be found here.
+A link to the GSA's project website can be found here.

 Sale of the CHFB property was initiated as a result of a determination by the Public Buildings Reform Board (PBRB), an independent agency created by the Federal Assets Sale & Transfer Act of 2016, which identified the under-utilized property as an opportunity for the federal government to reduce its real estate inventory and thereby reduce costs significantly.

 Between 1968-1970, the Aerospace and Systems Group of North American Rockwell Corporation (NAR) developed the property and constructed the building.
 NAR never occupied the building and attempted to sell it but was unsuccessful due to its limited economic viability.